cnoe-io/website/docs/reference-implementation/installations/idpbuilder/idpbuilder.md

 <!---->
 <!-- ::: -->

-You can execute the following bash script to get strated with a running version of the idpBuilder (inspect the script first if you have concerns):
+You can execute the following bash script to get started with a running version of the idpBuilder (inspect the script first if you have concerns):

 :::warning